-Equity and equality, the difference between equity and equality is quite clear but those who are not aware of the nuances of English language often confuse between these two words.
-The difference is not very large but is based upon the fact that not every one has been created equally by the almighty and has requirements different from others.
-Some are tall, while some are short.
-Some people are overweight, while there are thin people also.
+Equity and equality, the difference between equity and equality is quite clear, but those who are not aware of the nuances of English language often confuse between these two words.
+The difference is not very large but is based upon the fact that not everyone has been created equally by the almighty and has requirements different from others.
+Some are tall while some are short.
+Some people are overweight while there are thin people also.
 Do you expect all of them to eat the same quantity or amount of food?
 No?
-Therein lies the difference between equity and equality.
+Therein lays the difference between equity and equality.
 This article attempts to clarify this difference.

 Let us see by an example.
 If you are the teacher of a class and have been given the task of distributing chocolates to all the kids equally, what you will do is to divide the total number of chocolates you have by the total number of students in your class and arrive at the number to be given to each child.
 This is what is denoted by the concept of equality.
 But if you ask all your students to take off their shoes, mix them up and then throw two shoes at each student, though you have done no injustice and given two shoes to each child thereby following the concept of equality, you find every child complaining.
 Why, because no shoe is now fitting the feet of the children.
 Some have large feet and have got smaller shoes while those having small feet have got bigger shoes causing discontent among them.